 ----

 Because this join follows primary key values, it's going to be reasonably efficient, but it's still clearly going to involve five times as many lookup operations as would occur if all the columns were in the base table.
 So the solution is obvious: replicate the address directly into the person table.
 When a person's address changes, you may need to perform two UPDATE (one to ADDRESS, one to PERSON), but you will not have to perform a five-way join every time you want an address.

+As with many design decisions, there are many options between the two extreems.
+If you want to preserve the multiple-address-per-person design of << adventurelandAddress>> you could still consider collapsing the STATE and COUNTRY tables into the ADDRESS table to reduce the number of tables involved in the join.

 ==== Summary tables